shams-nahid/My-Daily-AWS-Study/public/Serverless/03 API Gateway/07 API Gateway Integration Types.md

 ---

-There are 4 types of integration type, can be used t integrate other services with API Gateway.
+There are 4 types of integration type, can be used to integrate other services with API Gateway.

 1. `HTTP` or `HTTP Custom Integration` A custom http endpoint, need to set up mapping
 2. `HTTP_PROXY` Use for http endpoint, no needs for any mapping